Need help? Chat now!

 The process becomes a debate on where usability becomes an issue of design.
-As in the case of these tools, electronics have slowly performed a similar process.
-As time has gone on, different peripherals have grown and combined with each other in order to take on the functions and abilities of both.
-The moment computers came out on a personal they needed keyboards in order to provide through data input.
-While originally attached to the system as a whole, it was later pushed to being connected by a wire for interchangeability.
+As in the case of these tools, electronics have slowly performed a similar approach.
+As time has gone on, different peripherals have grown and combined to take on the functions and abilities of both.
+The moment computers came out on a personal level, they needed keyboards to provide data input.
+While initially attached to the system, it was later pushed to being connected by a wire for interchangeability.
 This would also eventually be replaced, closer to today, with onscreen keyboards.

 Many would argue that it is a driving force behind the sales of new devices.
-If new features can not be created, why not adapt the current hardware for features that are not supported?
+If new features can not be created, why not adapt to the current hardware for not supported features?
 Most people are aware of the portability that tablets and phones provide.
-Sometimes they do not provide the capabilities that are needed by a group.
-This need is what led to the development of laptops able to flex almost 360 degrees around the hinge in order to close in a reverse fashion, making the laptop more like a tablet in use.
-Even things like the scanner, printer, and fax machines have been combined into a all-in-one device.
-Its easy to see the need and use of this on different venues, but it can be a little upsetting at how fast this occurs.
+Sometimes they do not offer the capabilities that a group needs.
+This need led to the development of laptops able to flex almost 360 degrees around the hinge to close in a reverse fashion, making the laptop more like a tablet in use.
+Even things like the scanner, printer, and fax machines have been combined into an all-in-one device.
+It is easy to see the need and use of this in different venues, but it can be a little upsetting how fast this occurs.

-This also begs the question of when this multitool mentality begins being applied to people.
-Already it is a common workplace practice to seek out hires that are talented on multiple fronts instead of hiring several people to each individual part.
-It saves money while also insuring that the company is able to handle many different problems that may arise.
-There are some people that are considered too overqualified in these fashions, leaving them in the same position as overly filled multi-tools.
+This also begs the question of when this multi-tool mentality begins being applied to people.
+It is already common to seek outhires that are talented on multiple fronts instead of hiring several people for each part.
+It saves money while also ensuring that the company can handle many different problems that may arise.
+Some people are considered too overqualified in these fashions, leaving them in the same position as overly filled multi-tools.

 Furthermore, where is the line on modifying the human body with new tools or genes to make it more effective?
 A future filled with bionic humans is also not far-fetched.
 Some believe that this is purely due to the culture of multi-tool that has been developed by so many over time.
 Whatever the outcome, it will be interesting to see as time goes on how much things are condensed.